openeventdata/petrarch2/docs/source/index.rst

 Introduction
 ============

-A Python Engine for Text Resolution And Related Coding Hierarchy.
+A Python Engine for Text Resolution And Related Coding Hierarchy part 2.
+This is the documentation for PETRARCH2, though PETRARCH is used throughtout this documentation as interchangeable with PETRARCH2.
+The difference between the programs lies in the coding engine rather than the API; more details can be seen in the `Comparison <status.html>`_.

     One of my students put it this way: "Francesco Petrarch was Kayne West.
 He jumps up on stage, says